-- How to structure a formulary (the approved list of medications that a plan will cover) to encourage appropriate and cost-effective therapy.
-The level of patient cost-sharing for generic and preferred brandname medications, as well as non-formulary medications, must also be established. - Whether a "participating" pharmacy network should be established; if so, how expansive should the network of pharmacies (community, mail order and/or online) be to serve the population properly; and what quality assurance criteria should participating pharmacies be expected to meet. - What criteria and procedures for drug utilization should be established to help safeguard that (1) patient safety and best outcomes are maximized, and (2) patients receive the correct dosage of the correct drug, understand why they are being asked to take the drug, and are compliant in taking the drug. - How to establish a specific plan design for specialty medications (i.e., high-cost medications that may require special handling, administration or monitoring and are used to treat chronic, complex disease states).
-Plan designs may include limiting distribution, establishing specific patient cost-shares, and implementing utilization management requirements.
+How to structure a formulary (the approved list of medications that a plan will cover) to encourage appropriate and cost-effective therapy.
+The level of patient cost-sharing for generic and preferred brand-name medications, as well as non-formulary medications, must also be established.

+Whether a "participating" pharmacy network should be established; if so, how expansive should the network of pharmacies (i.e., community, mail order and/or online) be to serve the population properly; and what quality assurance criteria should participating pharmacies be expected to meet.

+What criteria and procedures for drug utilization should be established to help maximize patient safety and best outcomes.
+This design must also ensure that patients receive the correct dosage of the correct drug, understand why they are being asked to take the drug, and adhere to their medication.

+How to establish a specific plan design for specialty medications (i.e., high-cost medications that may require special handling, administration or monitoring and are used to treat chronic, complex disease states).
+Plan designs may include limiting distribution, establishing specific specialty drug cost-shares, and implementing utilization management requirements.